-	The biggest challenge during the spring season is rainouts, especially at Green Lake.
-Changes in Locations, Rainouts, Transportation, etc. will be communicated as soon as possible via multiple sources.
+Last minute changes are difficult, but often unavoidable.
+Changes in locations, time, transportation, etc. will be communicated as soon as possible via multiple sources.
 1) Instagram Page 2) Team Chat Messages 3) Email Blast 4) Individual Team Admin Email Blast

 What equipment does the athlete need to provide?